1677/CocoaPods-pod-sign/README.md

 ### Automatically

-Just write the following code into the Podfile, it will automatically read the bundle identifier and team from the main project.
+Just write the following code into the Podfile, it will automatically read the bundle identifier（version 1.3.x  no longer sets bundle identifier） and team from the main project.

     plugin 'cocoapods-pod-sign'